exabrial/mockito-object-injection/README.md

 <dependency>
  <groupId>org.mockito</groupId>
  <artifactId>mockito-core</artifactId>
- <version>2.23.0</version>
+ <version>2.23.4</version>
  <scope>test</scope>
 </dependency>
 <dependency>
  <groupId>com.github.exabrial</groupId>
  <artifactId>mockito-object-injection</artifactId>
- <version>1.0.2</version>
+ <version>1.0.3</version>
  <scope>test</scope>
 </dependency>
 ```

 The final note is that it should extraordinarily obvious that per-test forking will produce undefined results when using `@InjectMocks`, and as such, per-test forking is not thread-safe for this test extension.
+Hence the `@TestInstance(Lifecycle.PER_CLASS)` on the example.